AmberMichaelis/AmberMichaelis/README.md

 - ❓ In the top 5% of 2.2M people who took the LinkedIn JavaScript assessment

-- ⚡ BS in Engineering, CompTIA Security+ CE, Google Cybersecurity Professional Certificate
+- ⚡ BS in Engineering, CompTIA Security+ CE, Certified by Google in Cybersecurity and by Stanford in Machine Learning

 - 💕 BS Computer Science in progress, MS Artificial Intelligence coming soon